The best Amazon Prime Day iPad and tablet deals for 2023 | Engadget

 Apple iPad Air

 The iPad Air is the iPad we recommend for most people, and right now it’s available for $500.
-That’s $100 off its usual going rate.
+That’s a price we've seen for much of the last few months, but it's $100 off Apple's MSRP.
 The Air earned a review score of 90 last year.
 While it lacks the 120Hz refresh rate, 128GB of base storage and better speakers of the iPad Pro, it provides a similarly elegant design for less cash, with a faster M1 chip, superior display and wider accessory support than the 9th-gen and 10th-gen iPads.

 Apple iPad Mini